Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/BuildDockerFromSource.md

 # Build Docker Images from Source and Push to ACR (Optional)

-The recommended method is to deploy the [containers that are available on Docker Hub](./README.d#prebuilt-images-in-docker-hub).
-This the default behavior when you run the deployment process.
+The recommended method is to deploy the [containers that are available on Docker Hub](./README.md#prebuilt-images-in-docker-hub).
+This is the default behavior when you run the deployment process.
 However, if you want to build the docker images from source and deploy to ACR, the steps below will show you how to do that.

-You only need to take these steps if:
-    - You are building containers from source _and_
-    - You are pushing these containers to a private registry, such as ACR
+_You only need to take these steps if you are building containers from source and you are pushing these containers to a private registry, such as ACR._

 A Docker Compose file is included to make it easier to build from source and push to your private registry.
 A configuration for Azure Container Registry (ACR) is included by default.